Create Shortcodes in WordPress (Basic Example)

 - Add a hook

-add_shortcodewith name of shortcode and function to be called. - Create the function for shortcode.
+add_shortcodewith the name of the shortcode and the function to be called. - Create the function for the shortcode.

-- Define attributes of shortcode that are going to be used.
-In our case we are using a class attribute for alert box class i.e.
+- Define attributes of the shortcode that are going to be used.
+In our case, we are using a class attribute for alert box class i.e.

-alert-success,alert-dangeretc which are bootstrap classes. - Start an output buffer with
+alert-success,alert-dangeretc, which are bootstrap classes. - Start an output buffer with the

-ob_start()function and add HTML of alert box with content parameter used as alert message. - Finally return the content of shortcode with
+ob_start()function and add HTML of an alert box with the content parameter used as the alert message. - Finally, return the content of the shortcode with the

 ob_get_clean()function.